jayraval30/AI-Attendance-System/README.md

 > Screenshots and demo coming soon...
 ---
 ##  License
-This project is licensed under the **MIT License** — feel free to use and modify it.
+This project is licensed under the **MIT License** — feel free to use and modify it
 ---